RichardLitt/scripts/ebird-hotspots/README.md

 So, this script is a bit finicky.

+## Getting the IDs for various hotspots

+You need to manually get these, for now.
+Do this by putting the coordinates in `montpelier.js`, and then adding the function that gets the local hotspots, and then ...

+...
+Got to be a better way to automatically get IDs from an area.

 ## Creating the data file for it to run

 You need to make a list of only sightings from these hotspots, and then make a JSON file out of those.